Skip to content

 GET Retrieve consumer fronting loan application

 This endpoint returns the current status and details of an existing consumer fronting loan application.
-For a list of possible values of the application status and their descriptions, check the appendix.

 Request URL